FAQ – Products

 The white patches that sometimes appear is due to fat blooming, possibly as a result of storage condition when the temperature is not ideal or when there is fluctuation of the temperature, but this will not impact the quality nor taste of the cacao butter.
 The white patches merely appear on the surface of the cacao butter and it is only an appearance due to blooming because the fat crystal were unstable and start to separate and rise, causing the surface to create a whitish coat.

-It is naturally low on Glycemic Index (GI), which has the benefits of weight control & improving glucose & lipid level in people with diabetes (type 1 & 2).
+Organic coconut sugar is naturally low on Glycemic Index (GI) (compared to normal white sugar or cane sugar), which has the benefits of weight control & improving glucose & lipid level in people with diabetes (type 1 & 2).
 It is rated as GI 35 while by comparison, most commercial agaves are GI 42, honeys are GI 55 and cane sugars are GI 68.
 Learn more here

 In our commercial market, good quality pure Gula Melaka can be identified by digging your nails slightly over the plastic bag – if it is soft, it is good pure quality.
 If it is hard, it means it is not pure palm sugar but has been added with other sugar like cane sugar.
 Just by using a knife, you can easily cut a good pure quality Gula Melaka.